-How to Cover Your Legal Bases When Looking to Expand into Foreign Markets
+How to Cover Your Legal Bases When Expanding into Foreign Markets

 When you decide to tackle new markets and translate your assets, you naturally have your customers in mind first and foremost.
 You’ll weigh the cost of localizing your content against the benefit of reaching a new market.
 But in certain instances, you’ll need to add another factor to the equation.
 Depending on the country you are targeting, you might have to follow legal translation requirements that state which assets you’ll have to translate before you are allowed to offer your product or service in that region.

 Let’s have a look at two large markets that require mandatory translations as examples showing the types of legal requirements that you may run into:

 European Economic Area

 The European Economic Area consists of the 28 member states of the European Union as well as Norway, Iceland, and Liechtenstein.
 One of the things that all these nation states have in common is that they call for CE Marking meant to protect consumers from safety hazards.
 The directives mandate that certain products can only be sold in those markets if they have documentation in the local language.
 And while no particular language is universally required, it does have to be at least one of the official languages of the country you are targeting.
 There is an official list spelling out which products require CE Marking.
 As a rule of thumb, you can expect to find machinery, electrical, and medical products on the list as they can potentially cause harm if not used properly.
 Typically, at least the portions of the documentation that relate to safety have to be translated, but you should consult an expert to make sure you are covered.
 Once CE Marking is done, you can attach the CE symbol to a product and you are allowed to sell your products throughout European markets.